Lightweight Docker Images Speed Up Deployment

 However, most of the benefits of dockerized services can be negated if your Docker images are several gigabytes in size and/or they take several minutes to boot up.
-Caching Docker layers can help, but ideally you want to have small and fast containers that can be deployed and booted in a mater of minutes, or even seconds.
+Caching Docker layers can help, but ideally, you want to have small and fast containers that can be deployed and booted in a matter of minutes, or even seconds.

 The first time we used Docker at Rendered Text to package one of Semaphore services, we made many mistakes that resulted in a huge Docker image that was painful for deployment and maintenance.
 However, we didn’t give up, and, step by step, we improved our images.

 We’ve managed to make a lot of improvements since our first encounter with Docker, and we’ve successfully reduced the footprint of our images from several gigabytes to around 20 megabytes for our latest microservices, with boot times that are always under 3 seconds.

 You might be wondering how a Docker image can possibly be larger than a gigabyte.
 When you take a standard Rails application — with gems, assets, background workers and cron jobs — and package it using a base image that comes with everything but the kitchen sink preinstalled, you will surely cross the 1 GB threshold.

 We started our Docker journey with a service that used Capistrano for deployment.
 To make our transition easy, we started out with a base Docker image that resembled our old workflow.
 The phusion/passenger-full image was a great candidate, and we managed to package up our application very quickly.